-In a previous article, we covered how to record livestreams with Streamlabs OBS.
+In a previous article, we covered how to record livestreams with Streamlabs Desktop.
 In this article, we’ll talk about how to edit your recordings so they’re fit for uploading to YouTube or Twitch (as VODs).
 Whether you’re just looking to clean up and archive your streams, condense longer streams into a more watchable format or create a highlight reel complete with transitions and effects, we’ve got you covered.

 BEFORE YOU START...

 After every recorded stream, save the raw, unedited file in an organized folder with the title and date of your stream, along with any other details, such as themes or special guests.
 If you record a lot of streams, consider categorizing them in separate folders organized by stream date, content or whatever makes the most sense for your workflow.
 Next, make a copy of the raw file and import it into your video editing software.

 If you’re new to video editing, we recommend Descript.
 Descript takes a fundamentally different approach than most other software by letting you edit your video simply by editing the text of the automatically-generated transcript.
 Not only does this flatten the learning curve of video editing, it also enables you to easily search for specific moments just by searching a word or phrase.
 For example, if you were streaming Animal Crossing, you could search for 'money tree' to find a spot where you explained how to grow money trees.

 For more suggestions, check out our roundup of the best video editing software for YouTube.